Aoufous Formation

 The Aoufous Formation is a geological formation that contains some of the vertebrate assemblage of the Kem Kem Group, of Late Cretaceous date.
-Two other formations comprise the Kem Kem beds: the underlying Ifezouane Formation and the overlying Akrabou Formation.
+It underlies the Ifezouane Formation and overlies the Akrabou Formation.

 Description

 The Aoufous Formation was first reported by Dubar (1948) as part of the “Sillon Preafricain”.
 Dubar described it from a lithological point of view as consisting mainly of clay-sandstones and green marls with gypsum.
 Dubar dated the sediments to the Albian / Cenomanian stages.
 Later, Sereno et al. (1996) reported an informal division of the Kem Kem Beds: a lower red sandstone unit ("gres infrecenomanien") and an upper marley unit ("marne versicolores a gypse").
 Because of the absence of hiatuses between and within the three formations, the represented time scale is of around 8 million years, covering the time from the Early Cenomanian to the Middle Turonian.
 The Aoufous Formation is exposed from the Anti-Atlas and High Atlas mountain ranges up to the Sahara craton, in the southeastern part of Morocco.
 The formation is 100 to 200 m thick.